Tech-Enabled

 CollectiveFleet would conduct the data sanity checks & send email notifications if anything went wrong.
 Further, the shop technicians could upload the reports themselves vs sending them to the fleet manager via email.

-So within the existing fleet maintenance system, a "web portal" was designed for the service vendors:
+So within the existing fleet maintenance system, a "web portal" was designed for the service vendors.

+All design decisions were constrained by the proprietary app editors from which all Collective Data applications are built from.
 My design decisions were based on what elements the user needed to interact with on a particular view, what data it was referencing, and what logic could be implemented to aid the user.

 This meant I needed to get creative to solve user problems when I couldn't implement a more obvious solution.

-⛰️ Significant Challenges
+Challenges

 This project wasn't without it's challenges.
 The two main roadblocks came from verification of the data sanity checks both internally and with the client.